If you don’t start the race, you’ll never finish.

 Several years ago, I met a gentleman in a restaurant.
 He’d been sitting on a new trading card technology and didn’t know what to do with it.
 Since he had mentioned he was a soccer fan during our discussion, I suggested he license well-known soccer teams, which suddenly struck a chord with him.

 He quickly brought me on board, and I helped him license the rights to use several European soccer team logos and player images on his trading cards.
 These licenses also opened the door to distribution opportunities, and he could get his trading cards placed in several big retail chains throughout Europe.

 Once you know what you have, you’re ready to take your next action steps.
-These include developing a licensing plan, building your IP value, finding potential partners, creating an IP profile, setting up a web page, and other steps you must take to develop licensing deals.
+These include developing a licensing plan, building your IP value, finding potential partners, creating an IP profile, setting up a web page, and other steps to develop licensing deals.

 Here’s a 3 part IP Profile “template” you can create right now to get your IP in motion: